skinny-framework/skinny-framework/README.md

     %a(data-method="delete" data-confirm="Are you sure?" href={"/members/"+member.id} class="btn btn-danger") Delete
 ```

-### CoffeeScript, LESS support
+### CoffeeScript, TypeScript and LESS support

-You can easily use CoffeeScript and Less via `AssetsController`.
+You can easily use CoffeeScript, TypeScript and LESS via `AssetsController`.

 ```scala
 // src/main/scala/ScalatraBootstrap.scala